The Warranty Game: Enforcing Your Product Warranty J. M. Edgar, J.D., C.M.C.

 A letter like the one illustrated suggests that you know what you're doing, and just might sue.
 Worse, you might even be a lawyer (Oh, my God!).
 That perception will get some serious attention from the legal department because they know lawyers will sue even when normal, rational people won't.

 But, don't expect a quick answer.
 Legal departments are usually understaffed and overworked.
-Like claims departments, they don't make a profit, so manufacturers don't spend much money on them.
+Like claims departments, they are pure overhead.
+They don't make a profit, so manufacturers don't spend much money on them.

 But most of the time you will get a timely (by legal department standards) response restating the company's position – generally, they will pay for parts but not for labor, and strongly implying that you must be some sort of carpetbagging scallywag and gold-digging opportunist daring to ask for more money than the company (out of the goodness of its warm and fuzzy, bottom-line-minded, profit-grubbing, corporate heart) has agreed to pay.